 There is significant continuing uncertainty regarding the stability of global credit and financial markets.
 These economic uncertainties may lead consumers and businesses to postpone spending, which may cause our customers to cancel, decrease or delay their existing and future orders for our products and make it difficult for us to accurately forecast and plan our future business activities.
-Uncertainty regarding the future stability of the Euro Zone could cause the value of the Euro to deteriorate, thus reducing the purchasing power of our European customers.
+Significant disruption to global credit and financial markets may also adversely affect our ability to access external financing sources on acceptable terms.
+Financial difficulties experienced by our customers could result in nonpayment or payment delays for previously purchased products, thereby increasing our credit risk exposure.
+Uncertainty regarding the future stability of the global credit and financial markets could cause the value of the currency in the affected markets to deteriorate, thus reducing the purchasing power of those customers.
 In addition, financial difficulties experienced by our suppliers or distributors could result in product delays, increased accounts receivable defaults and inventory challenges.
 During the past few years, many governments adopted stimulus or spending programs designed to ease the economic impact of the crisis.
-Some of our businesses benefited from these stimulus programs and there can be no assurance that such programs will continue in the future.
+Some of our businesses benefited from these stimulus programs but there can be no assurance that such programs will continue in the future.
 If economic conditions deteriorate, we may record additional charges relating to restructuring costs or the impairment of assets and our business and results of operations could be materially and adversely affected.